 Many businesses fall into the trap of thinking that because they spend so much time in their business, they know everything they need to about their company’s strategy.
 Unfortunately, research shows that only 5% of small business owners and employees understand their company’s strategy.

 Both financial dashboards and financial scorecards are essential components of a small business.
 The scorecard can focus on work project by project while the financial dashboard gives an overall summary of key performance indicators.
+Additionally, these tools can connect various digital marketing tools, creating a seamless experience for tracking performance and generating reports.

 Financial Dashboards Needs